Cadry's Kitchen

 Ingredients

-• 1 (15 ounce) can chickpeas drained & liquid reserved*
+• 1 (15-ounce) can chickpeas drained & liquid reserved*

-• 2 Tablespoons tahini + more as needed
+• 3 Tablespoons tahini

-• 1 Tablespoon lemon juice
+• 1 Tablespoon lemon juice or lime juice

-• 1/2 teaspoon dried oregano
+• ¼ teaspoon dried oregano

-• 1/2 teaspoon dried basil
+• ½ teaspoon dried basil

-• 1/2 teaspoon onion powder
+• ½ teaspoon onion powder

-• 1/4 teaspoon salt
+• ¼ teaspoon salt

-• Pinch red chili pepper flakes optional
+• Pinch of red chili pepper flakes optional

 • 1 toasted pizza crust cut into triangles, or 2 toasted slices pita bread**

-• 1 bell pepper cut into chunky wedges
+• 1 bell pepper cut into chunky wedges (optional gluten-free dipping option)

 Instructions

-• In a food processor, combine drained chickpeas, 3 Tablespoons aquafaba, sun-dried tomatoes, tahini, and lemon juice.
 Stop to scrape down the sides, and continue blending until the hummus is smooth.

-The viscosity of tahini & dryness of chickpeas can vary by brand.
-So if your hummus is too dry, add splashes of aquafaba until the hummus runs smoothly through the food processor blade.
+(The viscosity of tahini & dryness of chickpeas can vary by brand.
+So if your hummus is too dry, add splashes of aquafaba until the hummus runs smoothly through the food processor blade.)

 Notes

-*Save liquid (aquafaba) from can of chickpeas.
-You'll need it for the recipe.
+*Reserve liquid (aquafaba) from can of chickpeas.
+You’ll need it for the recipe.

 To make this dip gluten-free, serve with bell pepper wedges instead of pizza crust or pita bread.
 Don't top it with seitan pepperoni.
 Instead, top it with any of your favorite vegetables.
 (I recommend grilled artichoke hearts from a jar & slices of olives.)